Bank Teller Job Description

 - Make loan payments

 This position also gives way to many opportunities for promotion.
-More senior roles that are available to tellers given they can show diligence and competence include head teller, personal banker, loan officer, and sometimes bank manager.
+More senior roles are available to tellers, given they can show diligence and competence, including:

-Bank teller is an entry-level position offered at banks.
+This is an entry-level position offered at banks.
 They are the face of the bank and are often the first person a customer sees when they walk into the branch.
-A teller is responsible for managing customer relations and assisting customers with their banking experience in any bank.
+In any bank, a teller is a person responsible for managing customer relations and assisting customers with their banking experience.